lreimer/vms-wasm-ai-on-k8s/README.md

 # this will install the operator and custom resource as describe in https://kubevirt.io/quickstart_cloud/
 make bootstrap-kubevirt
 kubectl krew install virt

+# check the status of all components, must be deployed status
+kubectl get all -n kubevirt
+kubectl get kubevirt -n kubevirt

 ```

 ## WASM in Action